 - When using the Automatic programmes the recipes provided are designed as a guide only.
 You can use them for other similar recipes, including those using different quantities. - The oven interior needs to be at room temperature before starting an Automatic programme. - The duration quoted for Automatic programmes is an estimate.
 It may increase or decrease depending on the programme.
+When using the food probe the duration will be determined by when the core temperature is reached.
 The duration, in particular with meat, will vary depending on the initial temperature of the food.

-- Some programmes require the addition of liquid or vegetables during cooking.
+- Some programmes require the addition of liquid during cooking.
 You will be prompted by a message in the display when this needs to be done (e.g. "Add liquid at ..."). - Some programmes require a pre-heating phase before food is placed in the oven.
 A prompt will appear to tell you when to add the food.